Bamali: Politics

 In 2007 Bamali village saw themselves going away with the juiciest political positions in Ngoketunajia North Constituency thanks to the enigmatic Njingum Musa Mbotuh(computer engineer) who braved all odds and won the lone parliamentary seat for the constituency.
-The protagonist of the ruling party (CPDM) held then, that Ngoketunjia North Constituency was lagging behind in development because they made wrong political choices in the past.
-He championed the campaign of the CPDM during the parliamentary/municipal elections in 2007 and it dawned that he was going to be the new parliamentarian for Ngoketunjia North Constituency.
-Since then, he has made strides and gained more popularity with his work.
-He has labelled himself the "Mosses" of Ndop central and Babessi Sub Divisions that make up the Ngoketunjia North constituency.
-Back in his constituency, he is regarded as a father to all and referred to as Daddy while his works were in 2012 rewarded with a second mandate to represent the people of Ngoketunjia North constituency.
-His ingenuity in politics has earned him several awards from several media organs notably, The Watchdog Tribune, World Echoes, The Guardian Post, Life Time and most recently The Eye Newspaper where he was voted as Best Politician of The Year 2015.
 His savoir-faire was also rewarded in the national assembly when he was elected to be one of four Questors in the national assembly of Cameroon and he was recently elected to chair the Monetary and Financial Affairs committee of the legislative arm of the African union, the PAN African parliament.
 Hon.
 Njingum Musa was born on 1 January 1960 in Bamali village, Ndop central sub division, Ngoketunjia Division of North-West Region.